AawaizAli/Pet/typesOfUsers.md

 ### **LLM Guidance**
 - The LLM will assist all users in navigating the platform, answering queries, and providing guidance on using the features effectively.

-This structure should cover the primary functionalities needed for each user type while allowing for scalability and additional features as your project evolves.
+This structure should cover the primary functionalities needed for each user type while allowing for scalability and additional features as your project evolves. mmm